OscarAspelin95/bioinformatics_with_rust/src/main/practicals/classifier.md

 ## Checklist
 - [ ] Implement FracMinHash generation for a given byte slice `&[u8]`.
 - [ ] Generate FracMinHashes for all reads.
-- [ ] Iterative calculate the containment for each db sequence.
+- [ ] Calculate the score for each db sequence.

 ## Suggested Rust Crates
 - [Clap](https://docs.rs/clap/latest/clap/) - argument parsing.